gopad/gopad-python/docs/TeamApi.md

 # **delete_team_from_user**
 > Notification delete_team_from_user(team_id, team_user_params)

-Remove a user from team
+Unlink a user from team

 ### Example